survivejs/webpack-book/manuscript/building/02_code_splitting.md

 W> The syntax works only with JavaScript after configuring it the right way.
 If you use another environment, you may have to use alternatives covered in the following sections.

-T> [Webpack 4: import() and CommonJs](https://medium.com/webpack/webpack-4-import-and-commonjs-d619d626b655) article goes into detail on how `import()` works in different cases.

-T> There's an older syntax, [require.ensure](https://webpack.js.org/api/module-methods/#require-ensure).
-In practice the new syntax can cover the same functionality while giving error handling.

-T> [webpack-pwa](https://github.com/webpack/webpack-pwa) illustrates the idea on a larger scale and discusses different shell-based approaches.
-You get back to this topic in the _Multiple Pages_ chapter.

 ### Defining a Split Point Using a Dynamic `import`

 The idea can be demonstrated by setting up a module that contains a string that replaces the text of the demo button: